esajdak/customCrafts/ProjectPlan.md

 - [x] Set up authentication on AWS
 - [x] Add the db Tables, populate with data, (test, dev and prod dbs)
 - [x] Create the db tables entities
-- [ ] Update order table to use products and users
+- [x] Update order table to use products and users
-- [ ] Update products and users tests to be sure they work with the new relationships
+- [x] Update products and users tests to be sure they work with the new relationships
-- [ ] Review and incorporate any feedback from Checkpoint 2.
+- [x] Review and incorporate any feedback from Checkpoint 2.

 ### Week 8

 - [x] Weekly journal entry
 - [ ] Integration with api
-- [ ] Create the dao
+- [x] Create the dao
-- [ ] Create the dao unit tests
+- [x] Create the dao unit tests
-- [ ] Build the item search jsp
-- [ ] Build the crud jsps
+- [x] Build the crud jsps
 - [x] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

 ### Week 9